1. How easy is it going to be to get an airgun licence?

 |11.||Application for the grant or renewal of an approval of an air weapon club for existing rifle club||£30.00|

 4. What information will I need to give to get an airgun certificate?

 The information you will need to supply will be almost identical to that supplied when completing an application for a firearm certificate.
 This will be personal information, such as date and place of birth.
 There will also be a need to provide “good reason” for possession of airguns and this would include target shooting, pest control or collecting.
-You will also be required to allow the police access to your GP.

 5. Will the police visit me and will I need to show them my airguns?